When's the last time you thought to yourself: "I wonder if I've had enough fiber today?"

-When it comes to a healthy diet, we are constantly dealing with buzzwords being thrown at us — but it turns out that dietary fiber is much more than just a crazy term or fad that can be ignored.
+We'll venture to guess it's been a while... or you never have.
+And there's no shame in that.
+But it is important to note that dietary fiber is much more than just a crazy term or fad that can be ignored.
 Eating a fiber-rich diet is extremely important and absolutely imperative to keep bodily functions running smoothly.

 Fiber is the part of plant foods that your body can't digest or absorb.
 It is also referred to as roughage or bulk.

-"By classification, fiber is considered an indigestible carbohydrate," explains Dr. Elaine Rancatore of 2RHealth.
+"By classification, fiber is considered an indigestible carbohydrate," explains board certified emergency physician and a Fellow of the American College of Emergency Physicians, Dr. Elaine Rancatore.

 But fiber is very different from other carbohydrates — and much lower in calories.